 The fact is that the presence of a permanent Grand Chamber was initially not liked by certain heads of the cassation courts, because one way or another the Grand Chamber has influence on the cassation courts (through the adoption of decisions that are actually binding on them).

 Before the reform of 2016-2017, there was procedural and jurisdictional chaos in Ukraine, when one case could be heard in the courts of 2-3 different jurisdictions simultaneously or sequentially.
 For example, having lost a case in the courts of economic jurisdiction, a party could receive a positive decision in a court of administrative or civil jurisdiction.
-At the same time, both cassation “higher specialized courts” and specialized chambers in the Supreme Court could make diametrically opposed decisions on the same issues, including regarding the competence of the court of which jurisdiction a particular case falls.
+At the same time, both cassation “highest specialized courts” and specialized chambers in the Supreme Court could make diametrically opposed decisions on the same issues, including regarding the competence of the court of which jurisdiction a particular case falls.

 The emergence of a single Supreme Court with a Grand Chamber, which resolved several thousand jurisdictional disputes in 2018-2019, put an end to most inter-jurisdictional wars.
 Of course, there were also significant shortcomings in the activities of the Grand Chamber, in particular, arbitrary changes in legal positions, artificial delays in cases, obvious playing along with Bankova in matters important to it, etc. But even these facts cannot be compared with the chaos that existed before 2017, when a final solution to the dispute could not be obtained not only for a long time, but in principle never.